Electricity sector in the Dominican Republic: Planned expansion

 The two first plants are already under construction.

 Alternative sources for self-generation

-As a response to the electricity supply crisis (see The crisis below)., many consumers turned to alternative self-generation units such as small diesel generators, inverters, kerosene lamps or large power generators (for large industrial consumers).
+As a response to the electricity supply crisis (see crisis section below)., many consumers turned to alternative self-generation units such as small diesel generators, inverters, kerosene lamps or large power generators (for large industrial consumers).
 It is estimated that total installed capacity in 2006 was 5,518MW, which means that self-generation accounted for about 2,214MW, equivalent to 63% of the 3,394MW total capacity of public utilities and 38% of total installed capacity.
 The costs associated with this self-generation capacity are very high as they include equipment purchase, maintenance and fuel supply.
 This affects the residential, commercial and industrial sectors.
 For the latter, about 60% of its electricity consumption is self-generated.